Updated: Dec 5, 2022

 When you select your own criminal defense attorney, you can interview many and select the one you are comfortable with.
 The right to free representation does not imply a right to preference on the lawyer's part.
 Usually, a defendant who has been assigned public defender does not get to pick and choose.

 Is a private counsel better than a court-appointed lawyer?

 Defendants often assume that private lawyers have a distinct advantage over the overworked office or jury attorneys of the public defender paying a minimum fee.
 But can private lawyers have more robust services than government-paid legal counsel appointed by the court?

-Data appears to suggest that the outcomes for offenders are better when working with a private criminal defense attorney, based on research comparing the effects of hiring a personal or court-appointed attorney.
-For instance, one study found that in conviction rates and sentencing, defendants represented by private criminal defense attorney and public defenders were better worse when working with a court appointed attorney.
+Data suggests that offenders' outcomes are better when working with a private criminal defense attorney, based on research comparing the effects of hiring a personal or court-appointed attorney.
+For instance, one study found that in conviction rates and sentencing, defendants represented by the private criminal defense attorney and public defenders were better or worse when working with a court-appointed attorney.

 Ultimately, regardless of whether he or she is a public defender, or private criminal defense lawyer, the experience, expertise, and dedication of the individual attorney at hand are the best measure of the representation's consistency.